jackfrost68/Spotify_Analysis/README.md

 # Spotify-Analysis

-Caption
-After reviewing my Spotify Wrapped last week, I realized most songs were less than 3 minutes long.
-After analyzing Spotify data,  Read more here.

-Is it just me or have songs become shorter and shorter lately?

-Last week Spotify sent out the annual Spotify Wrapped feature that highlights a user's music taste.
-Read my anaylsis of a spotify dataset using a classification tree.
-Shoutout to xxxx for being the genius behind it.

-Using data from the [Kaggle] (https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download) I seek to uncover important attributes related all genres and those of Hip Hop & RnB in particular.
+Last week Spotify sent out their yearly Spotify Wrapped feature.
+I noticed most of my songs were under 3 minutes.
+So using data from the [Kaggle], I built a classification tree model to analyze genre selection and song duration over the last few years.  (https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download)

 <ins>*Managing the dataset:*</ins>